cert-manager/website/content/docs/installation/best-practice.md

 The controller and cainjector components use leader election to ensure that only one replica is active.
 This prevents conflicts which would arise if multiple replicas were reconciling the same API resources.
-You can not use horizontal scaling for these components.
+You cannot use horizontal scaling for these components.
 Use vertical scaling instead.

 #### Memory